-The attribution of Salmonella illnesses to multiple food categories suggests that interventions designed to reduce illnesses from Salmonella need to target a variety of food categories.
+The attribution of Salmonella illnesses to multiple food categories suggests that interventions designed to reduce illnesses from these pathogens need to target a variety of food categories.
 In contrast, the majority of E. coli O157 illnesses were attributed to two food categories: Vegetable Row Crops and Beef.
-These data suggest that interventions for E. coli O157 focusing on these two food categories may be most effective in reducing illnesses.
+The data suggest that interventions for E. coli O157 focusing on these two food categories may be most effective in reducing illnesses.
+Similar to prior reports, Vegetable Row Crops had a significantly higher estimated attribution percentage than all other food categories.

 As with E. coli O157, most Listeria illnesses were also attributed to two food categories: Dairy and Fruits.
-Although the limited number of outbreaks and wide credibility intervals dictate caution in interpreting the attribution percentage for Dairy, the risk to pregnant women and persons with weakened immune systems of consuming soft cheese made from unpasteurized milk or in unsanitary conditions is well-recognized, and outbreaks from Fruits have been observed in recent years.
+Although the limited number of outbreaks and wide credibility intervals dictate caution in interpreting the attribution percentage for Dairy, the risk to pregnant women and persons with weakened immune systems of consuming soft cheese made from unpasteurized milk or in unsanitary conditions is well-recognized, 10 and outbreaks from fruits contaminated by Listeria have been observed in recent years.